jaspalsarrah/jaspalsarrah.github.io/_posts/2025-08-21-Predicting-Customer-Loyalty-Using-Machine-Learning.md

 print(adjusted_r_squared)
 >>> As our adjusted r2 score of 0.9552745193710035 shows that our model if fit for purpose.
 ```
+These values are higher than the Linear Regression and Decision Tree models.
 Next I checked the impact of each input variable on our model

 ```ruby